Boost-Panda/omax-website/content/services/single-implants/index.md

 ## Caring for Your Single Dental Implant

 - Brush and floss regularly, paying special attention to the area around the implant.
-- Visit our dentist at Associated Oral & Maxillofacial Surgeons for routine cleanings and examinations to monitor your implant's and surrounding teeth' health.
+- Visit our dentist at Associated Oral & Maxillofacial Surgeons for routine cleanings and examinations to monitor your implant's and surrounding teeth's health.
 - Avoid smoking and limit consumption of foods and beverages that can stain your teeth, such as coffee and red wine.

 ---